-I am a designer and a multimodal cultural anthropologist.
-My work explores (in)security, policing, statecraft, racialization, gendering, place-making and visuality in urban areas of Trinidad and beyond.
-I am currently a PhD candidate at the University of Pennsylvania (UPenn).
-I am a member of CAMRA at UPenn—an interdisciplinary collective committed to participatory, experimental media-making.
-I am also persuing a graduate certificate in Urban Studies and I am student affiliate of the Center for Experimental Ethnography at UPenn.
+I am a Caribbean woman, designer, and a multimodal cultural anthropologist.
+My work explores criminalization, (in)security, policing, statecraft, racialization, gendering, place-making, and visuality in urban areas of Trinidad and beyond.
+I received my PhD in cultural anthropology with certificates in urban studies and experimental ethnography from the University of Pennsylvania (UPenn).

 First name pronounced Le-nee-ca